meteor/meteor/content/methods.md

 Here's exactly what happens, in order, when a Method is called:

-1. **Method simulation runs on the client.** If we defined this Method in client and server code, as all Methods should be, the first thing Meteor does is it executes the Method code in the client that called it.
-This is known as a "Method simulation" - the client enters a special mode where it tracks all changes made to client-side collections, so that they can be rolled back later.
+<h4 id="lifecycle-simulation">1.
+Method simulation runs on the client</h4>

+If we defined this Method in client and server code, as all Methods should be, a Method simulation is executed in the client that called it.

+The client enters a special mode where it tracks all changes made to client-side collections, so that they can be rolled back later.
 When this step is complete, the user of your app sees their UI update instantly with the new content of the client-side database, but the server hasn't received any data yet.

 The return value of the Method simulation is discarded, unless the `returnStubValue` option is passed when calling the Method, in which case it is returned to the Method caller.
 ValidatedMethod passes this option by default.

-2. **A `method` message is sent to the server.** The Meteor client constructs a DDP message to send to the server.
+<h4 id="lifecycle-ddp-message">2.
+A `method` DDP message is sent to the server</h4>

+The Meteor client constructs a DDP message to send to the server.
 This includes the Method name, arguments, and an automatically generated Method ID that represents this particular Method invocation.

-3. **Method runs on the server.** When the server receives the message, it executes the Method code again.
+<h4 id="lifecycle-server">3.
+Method runs on the server</h4>

+When the server receives the message, it executes the Method code again on the server.
 The client side version was a simulation that will be rolled back later, but this time it's the real version that is writing to the actual database.
-Running the actual Method logic on the server is crucial because the server is a trusted environment where we can know that security-critical code will run the way we expect.
+Running the actual Method logic on the server is crucial because the server is a trusted environment where we know that security-critical code will run the way we expect.

-4. **Return value is sent to the client.** Once the Method has finished running on the server, it sends a `result` message to the client with the Method ID generated in step 2, and the return value itself.
+<h4 id="lifecycle-result">4.
+Return value is sent to the client</h4>

+Once the Method has finished running on the server, it sends a `result` message to the client with the Method ID generated in step 2, and the return value itself.
 The client stores this for later use, but _doesn't call the Method callback yet_.
 If you pass the [`onResultReceived` option to `Meteor.apply`](http://docs.meteor.com/#/full/meteor_apply), that callback is fired.

-5. **Any DDP publications affected by the Method are updated.** If we have any publications on the page that have been affected by the database writes from this Method, the server sends the appropriate updates to the client.
-Note that the client data system does not yet send these updates to the app UI until the next step.
+<h4 id="lifecycle-publications">5.
+Any DDP publications affected by the Method are updated</h4>

+If we have any publications on the page that have been affected by the database writes from this Method, the server sends the appropriate updates to the client.
+Note that the client data system does reveal these updates to the app UI until the next step.

-6. **`updated` message sent to the client, data replaced with server result, Method callback fires.** After the relevant data updates have been sent to the correct client, the server sends back the last message in the Method life cycle - the DDP `updated` message with the relevant Method ID.
+<h4 id="lifecycle-updated">6. `updated` message sent to the client, data replaced with server result, Method callback fires</h4>

+After the relevant data updates have been sent to the correct client, the server sends back the last message in the Method life cycle - the DDP `updated` message with the relevant Method ID.
 The client rolls back any changes to client side data made in the Method simulation in step 1, and replaces them with the actual changes sent from the server in step 5.

-At this point, the callback passed to `Meteor.call` actually fires with the return value from step 4.
+Lastly, the callback passed to `Meteor.call` actually fires with the return value from step 4.
 It's important that the callback waits until the client is up to date, so that your Method callback can assume that the client state reflects any changes done inside the Method.

+<h4 id="lifecycle-error">Error case</h4>

 In the list above, we didn't cover the case when the Method execution on the server throws an error.
 In that case, there is no return value, and the client gets an error instead.
 The Method callback is fired instantly with the returned error as the first argument.
 Read more about error handling in the section about errors below.